Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

 \subsection{Equilibrium Statistical Discrimination}

-The models described in the previous section regard discrimination as purely a problem of statistical inference, where identical populations receive unequal treatment due solely to their access to different technologies to communicate their talents to potential employers.
-Contrastingly, Arrow (1973) points out that people's ability to convey their productivity to employers influences their choice to invest in their productivity in the first place.
-Following this reasoning, he argues that two ex-ante identical populations, with access to distinct signaling abilities, may choose different productivity investments, and attain distinct productivity levels at an ex-interim stage.

-This section introduces the literature following Arrow (1973), which studies \emph{equilibrium models} of statistical discrimination.
-The core message is that unequal treatment across identities can arise from ``self-fulfilling prophecies,'' whereby employers conjecture that employees' identities meaningfully signal some information about their productivity, and, understanding this preconception, employees are incentivized to behave in a way that confirms the initial discriminatory conjecture.
+The Phelpsian perspective regards discrimination as purely a problem of statistical inference, where identical populations receive unequal treatment due solely to their access to different technologies to communicate their talents to potential employers. \cite{arrow1973} points out that people's ability to convey their productivity to employers influences their choice to invest in their productivity in the first place.
+The core message of the literature following \cite{arrow1973} is that unequal treatment across identities can arise from ``self-fulfilling prophecies,'' whereby employers conjecture that employees' identities meaningfully signal some information about their productivity, and, understanding this preconception, employees optimally behave in a way that confirms the initial discriminatory conjecture.

-To fix ideas, take the model in Coate and Loury (1993).
-Firms wish to hire a continuum of workers to perform either a simple or a complex task.
-Workers are either skilled or unskilled, and also belong to one of two identities ($B$ or $W$).
-Any worker that is allocated to a simple role receives a wage of $0$ and also yields to the firm a payoff of $0$.
-On the other hand, if a worker is allocated to the complex task, then they receive a strictly positive wage, regardless of their skill type.
-The firm, on the other hand, receives a strictly positive payoff if the worker in the complex position is skilled and a strictly negative payoff if not.

-At an initial stage, all workers are unskilled and draw a random cost that they can choose to pay to become skilled.
-The distribution of costs does not differ across identities, so that, ex-ante, all workers are equally able to become skilled.
-Importantly, the firm does not see the workers' skill investments.
-Like in Phelps (1972), they only observe an imperfect signal about whether this worker is skilled, as well as the workers' payoff-irrelevant identity.